intel/transfer-learning/notebooks/text_classification/pytorch_text_classification/README.md

 The notebook performs the following steps:
 1. Import dependencies and setup parameters
 2. Prepare the dataset
-3. Get the model and setup the Trainer
+3. Prepare the Model for Fine Tuning and Evaluation
-4. Fine tuning and evaluation
-5. Export the model
+4. Export the model
-6. Reload the model and make predictions
+5. Reload the model and make predictions

 ## Running the notebook